suhasmaddali/suhasmaddali/README.md

 <img src = "https://github.com/suhasmaddali/HTML5-CSS3-and-bootstrap-projects/blob/main/images/webpage.gif" width = "500"/>

 With the help of the tools such as __HTML__, __CSS__, and __bootstrap__, websites are designed to help users with easier navigation.
 As a result of the design, users end up getting attracted to the __interactive UI__, thus, booking the services as required.
 Feel free to take a look at the website design.
 The __back-end__ programming is not yet done (would be done in the future).
-An interactive __front-end__ is designed so that users get access to the contents.
+An interactive __front-end__ is designed so that users get access to the content.

 🍔 [__Adare Restaurant Webpage__](https://github.com/suhasmaddali/Adare-Restaurant-Webpage)

 * A website is designed with knowledge of __HTML__ and __CSS__.
-* Styling is also done with the CSS stylesheets that really helps in building effective designs.
+* Styling is also done with the CSS stylesheets that really help in building effective designs.
 * Users are able to book a reservation along with locating the exact place where the restaurant is present.
-* In addition, an youtube video is also embedded in the homepage so that visiters take a look before ordering the foods in the restaurant.
+* In addition, a youtube video is also embedded in the homepage so that visitors take a look before ordering the food in the restaurant.

 <hr style="border:0.01px solid blue">